BLUE HORIZON, BOOK 4

 “I love this one, it’s beautiful.
 Besides, corsets are your style; I’d look silly in it,” Sam countered her bridesmaid, chuckling.
 “By the way, you are so going to get it for the ‘bratty heiress’ thing.”

 The dress was indeed beautiful, satin halter-top gown with an overlay of tulle, cotton lace that had long belled sleeves and was artfully draped across the back of her shoulders, as well as a small train.
-While not extremely elaborate, especially for someone as wealthy as the bride was, it was much more sophisticated looking than the price tag would have one believe.
+While not extremely elaborate, especially for someone as wealthy as the bride was, it was much more sophisticated looking than its price tag would have one believe.

 For the life of her, she couldn’t think of anything that was missing.
 What was Guinevere looking for?
 What had been omitted from her garments?
 Not even Gwen looked sure, even though she was snapping her dark eyes over Sam’s form, her brow wrinkled in concentration.